olliegardner/seminar-roulette/timelog.md

 ### 18 Mar 2021

 - _2 hour_ Finished writing evaluation chapter of dissertation and sent to supervisor for feedback.
+- _0.5 hour_ Wrote up status report for this week and sent to supervisor.

 ### 19 Mar 2021

 - _1 hour_ Weekly meeting with supervisor and wrote up meeting minutes.

 ## Week 23

+### 24 Mar 2021

+- _2.5 hour_ Started writing conclusion chapter of dissertation.

+### 25 Mar 2021

+- _2 hour_ Finished writing conclusion chapter of dissertation and sent to supervisor for feedback..
+- _0.5 hour_ Wrote up status report for this week and sent to supervisor.